ectrc/snow/readme.md

 ## What's next?

-- Be able to track my person profile structures changes, convert into the required responses for the game, and send back to the client.
 - Implement the HTTP API for the game to communicate with the backend.
 This is the most important part of the project as it needs to handle thousands of requests per second. _Should I use Fiber?_
 - Person Authentication for the game to determine if the person is valid or not.
 Fortnite uses JWT tokens for this which makes it easy to implement.
 - Embed game assets into the backend e.g. Game XP Curve, Quest Data etc. _This would mean a single binary that can be run anywhere without the need of external files._